davidbarratt/cache-tag/README.md

-I chose to use the `API_TOKEN` [secret](https://developers.cloudflare.com/workers/configuration/secrets/) for authentication/authorization to the [Controller](./workers/controller/) and to use the same token to make requests to the Cloudflare API.
+I chose to use the `API_TOKEN` [secret](https://developers.cloudflare.com/workers/configuration/secrets/) for authentication/authorization to the [Controller](./workers/controller/) and to use the same token to make requests to the [Cloudflare API](https://developers.cloudflare.com/api/).
 This simplified the approach by only having to have a single secret in the worker and sharing that secret with the Origin server.
 This allows the origin to make requests to the [Cloudflare API](https://developers.cloudflare.com/api/) or the [Worker](https://developers.cloudflare.com/workers/) seamlessly.

-The minimum permissions needed are:
+The minimum [API Token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/) permissions needed
+are:

 - [Zone Read](https://developers.cloudflare.com/fundamentals/api/reference/permissions/#:~:text=zone%20level%20settings.-,Zone%20Read,-Grants%20read%20access)
 - [Cache Purge](https://developers.cloudflare.com/fundamentals/api/reference/permissions/#:~:text=Management%20feedback.-,Cache%20Purge,-Grants%20access%20to)